 Welcome to Fordham Libraries' Copyright Resources Libguide.
-The Fordham University Libraries are committed to supporting open access to scholarly library resources, upholding authors’ rights to distribute their research, providing and promoting scholarly materials for all library patrons, and encouraging the output of scholarly communications.
-While copyright is often confusing, familiarity with copyright basics is necessary for all faculty and students.
-This guide offers comprehensive sources and materials to assist the university community by providing a clearer understanding of the law and its intricacies.
+We are committed to supporting open access to scholarly library resources, upholding authors’ rights to distribute their research, providing and promoting scholarly materials for all library patrons, and encouraging the output of scholarly communications.

 These rights are subject to exceptions and limitations, such as a fair use provision that allows limited uses of works without permission from the copyright holder.